Personal and Online Safety

 What are the aims of a Safer School Partnership?

-- Make sure they are aware of the consequences of breaking the law by doing educational inputs across the years on subjects such as Cyberbullying, Drugs, Sexting, Anti-Social Behaviour, Alcohol.
+Make sure they are aware of the consequences of breaking the law by doing educational inputs across the years on subjects such as Online bullying, Drugs, Sexting, Anti-Social Behaviour, Alcohol.
 We also cover issues regarding personal safety such as internet and road safety.

 What are the benefits of a Safe Schools Officer?